spine-tools/SpineOpt.jl/docs/src/tutorial/simple_system.md

     To let SpineOpt know we want to use these items, we need to go to the properties panel of Run SpineOpt and drag the available items to the tool arguments.
 The order of the items is first the input, then the output.
-    See below for how the property window should look like.
+    See below for how the property window should look.

 ![image](../figs_simple_system/simple_system_spinetoolbox_run_spineopt.png)